Arosian-Stagg/TF2-Binds/README.md

 V = Toggle Voice Chat

-RightArrow = Inspect

-Up and down Arrows = cycle through player cams when dead

-holding down shift changes the voice line when pressing down on the voice keys
+Holding down shift changes the voice line when pressing down on the voice keys

 E = medic or help